keesschotanus/assembly_vs_c/README.md

 # C versus Assembly

-In the late seventhies I did some assembly programming on a
+In the late seventies I did some assembly programming on a
 <a href="https://oldcomputers.net/trs80i.html">TRS-80 Model I, Level II</a>
 which had a <a href="https://en.wikipedia.org/wiki/Zilog_Z80">Z80</a>
 CPU running at 1,78MHz.